TotallyGuy/Mannerism/charactercomponents.md

 ## Character Components

 #### **Manners**
-A character has 5 manners rated from 0 to 4.
+A character has 5 Manners rated from 0 to 4.
 - Determination - represents will power, earnestness, simplicity and purpose.
 - Force - represents pressure, disregard and bullying.
 - Speed - represents immediacy, abruptness.